As one of the most popular cruise ports in the Caribbean, you’ll find more things to do on Cozumel than you could possibly squeeze into one day.

 Passion Island

-Access to Passion Island requires booking some type of organized excursion either through your cruise line or through any number of independent tour operators.
+Access to Passion Island requires booking an organized excursion, either through your cruise line or through any number of independent tour operators.
 Prices generally range between $45 and $70.
-Admission includes buffet lunch and bar.
+Admission includes a buffet lunch and a bar.

 (This property also receives overwhelmingly excellent online reviews.)